limix/limix/doc/gwas.rst

 Common and interaction tests
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The module allow testing alternative trait design matrix for the variant effects.
+The module allows for testing specific trait design matrices for the variant effects.
 This is achieved by specifying the two trait design to compare, namely ``Asnps`` and ``Asnps0``.

 In the example below we instantiate this principle to test for departures from